 Keep Your Office Culture

 Culture is important.
 Every workplace has its own culture and ways of working.
-To boost morale and increase productivity, it’s important to keep company culture in place even when working from home.
-Companies who have a strong work culture are more likely to attract and retain employees so it’s key to not lose sight of it.
+To boost morale and increase productivity, it’s important to keep the company culture in place even when working from home.
+Companies that have a strong work culture are more likely to attract and retain employees so it’s key to not lose sight of it.

 Communication is key when it comes to maintaining your workplace culture.
 It’s no use sending everyone away and giving them a to-do list for the week.
 Give everyone their moment to shine by building out a shared leadership approach.
 Keep in touch through regular video calls where you can see and respond to each other, and don’t forget the bi-weekly beers so that you can catch up and reflect on the week.

 In most cases, working from home won’t feel natural and will definitely work better for some more than others.
 It’s possible for staff to occasionally feel unmotivated and isolated when away from the office, giving them incentives to better themselves during this time will work wonders.

 To help enforce this, businesses need to be equipped with the right tools.
 Performance management software is a great way to unlock the potential of your employees.
 It allows you to create a shared vision, monitor your staff and help achieve their objectives.
 You can also reward staff for their achievements and success in their work, this is invaluable to employees – especially at times like this.

 If you are a business owner, senior management or team leader, you should always keep your remote workers up to date with what is going on within the business.
 Short term goals and visions would likely change if companies are forced to work remotely, but to adapt to the changes, employees need to be aware of them.

 Employees will always appreciate being kept in the know and will work better knowing that everyone is working towards the same objectives.
 Leaders should give regular updates on the business’ strategic vision and objectives, as well as how they are going to be achieved.